Farmers Family Law

 9. There is also the option of dealing with a marriage breakdown collaboratively.
 We have an Association of Collaborative Solicitors in County Kildare and our family law practitioner in Patrick J. Farrell & Co. is a member of that Association.
 The concept involves all parties and their legal advisers sitting down together to discuss the issues.
 See our family law section for further information.

-If you have any queries regarding the above, you can email email@example.com, call 045 431542 or use the “do you have a case” link at the top of this page for a no cost opinion of your case.
+If you have any queries regarding the above, you can email email@example.com, call 045 431542 or use the “do you have a case” link at the top of this page for an opinion of your case.